Elorm-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12 - More directories: Script to set permission of directory when created.

-Task 13 - Change group: Script changes the group of file to school.
+Task 13 - Change group: Script changes the group of file to school

+Task 14 - Owner and group: Script changes the owner and group of subdirectories and files in working directory..